Merton (YouTuber)

-Merton is an American YouTube musician and personality who first gained press attention in March 2010 after making videos of himself interacting with people he meets on Chatroulette and Omegle.
+Merton is an American YouTube musician and personality who first gained press attention in March 2010 after making videos of himself interacting with people he met on Chatroulette and Omegle.
 In the videos, Merton sits at a piano and improvises songs about either his observations of the people he is meeting or story ideas suggested by them.

 Merton's first video garnered more 5 star ratings than any other YouTube video in history, making it the highest rated YouTube video ever.

+Merton's actual identity is unknown.
+He lives in Colorado.